moerv9/sentiment/docs/1_Research.md

 </br>

 ## Coin Comparison
-In March 2022, there were a total of 18000 cryptocurrencies.
+By the end of 2013, there were only 50 cryptocurrencies.
+Today (July 2022), there are over 20000 cryptocurrencies.
 To minimize the number of coins for comparison, it is wise to look at the biggest coins by MCap (see Figure 1).
 They are the most known and impactful.

 ![Coinmarketcap from the 5.3.2022](./img/research/coinmcap_532022.jpeg)
 ##### *Figure 1: Snapshot from the 5th March 2022 from [Coinmarketcap](https://coinmarketcap.com)*